AdaChain: A Learned Adaptive Blockchain: Switching Architectures

 Algorithm~\ref{alg:regularpath} presents the normal path of operations.
 Each server in \sys runs Algorithm~\ref{alg:regularpath} in a distributed fashion in order to carry out architecture switching.
 Here, $S$ is the set of blockchain servers, $i$ stands for the index of the server, $n$ stands for the current episode, and $\Delta N_{\text{episode}}$ and $\Delta N_{\text{learn}}$ are two constant hyperparameters.
 At a high level, the normal path introduces two watermarks: a low watermark ($W_L^n$) that triggers the learning phase, and a high watermark ($W_H^n$) that marks the end of an episode.

 The untrustworthiness of participants in a blockchain system prevents us from relying on a centralized entity to featurize the state and measure the reward.
 Thus, inspired by the PBFT protocol~\cite{castro1999practical}, \sys conducts them in a decentralized fashion.
 Upon reaching the low watermark $W_L^n$, each server $i \in S$ records its locally observed throughput $p_i^n$ of episode $n$ and featurizes the state for the next episode $n+1$ from its local blockchain ledger (lines 1-3).
 Although most dimensions of the state are naturally consistent across different servers, there can be slight variations on the execution delay, $e_i^{n+1}$, and measured throughput.
-Thus, each server $i$ multicasts a \chp message consisting of $e_i^{n+1}$ and $p_i^n$ to all other servers (line 4). \sys relies on the leader server to (1) collect a quorum {\sf Q} of $2f+1$ \chp messages, (2) calculate the median of observed throughput values to be the global reward $p^n$, and (3) calculate the median of the execution delay values $e^{n+1}$ to be part of the global state (lines 5-7).
-Taking the median value prevents malicious servers from disrupting the predictive model's training and inference by multicasting adversarial $e_j^{n+1}$ and $p_j^n$ that are abnormally high (or low).
-Once both values are computed, the leader multicasts a \pro message, including the values and the set $\mathcal{C}$ of $2f+1$ received \chp messages to all servers (line 8).
-Sending set $\mathcal{C}$ inside the message enables servers to validate $e^{n+1}$ and $p^n$ values.
-This is necessary because a malicious leader might compute the values incorrectly.
-Upon receiving the \pro message, each server validates the message and multicasts an \acc message to all other servers (lines 9-11).
-The goal of the \acc phase is to prevent a malicious leader from sending different values of $e^{n+1}$ and $p^n$ to different servers.
-Each server then waits for $2f+1$ matching \acc messages before sending a \cmt message (lines 12-13).
+Thus, each server $i$ multicasts a \chp message consisting of $e_i^{n+1}$ and $p_i^n$ to all other servers (line 4). \sys relies on the leader server to (1) collect a quorum {\sf Q} of $2f+1$ \chp messages, (2) calculate the median of observed throughput values to be the global reward $p^n$, and (3) calculate the median of the execution delay values $e^{n+1}$ to be part of the global state (lines 5-7). \ifremove \fi Once both values are computed, the leader multicasts a \pro message, including the values and the set $\mathcal{C}$ of $2f+1$ received \chp messages to all servers (line 8). \ifremove \fi Upon receiving the \pro message, each server validates the message according to the set $\mathcal{C}$ and multicasts an \acc message to all other servers (lines 9-11). \ifremove \fi Each server then waits for $2f+1$ matching \acc messages before sending a \cmt message (lines 12-13).
 The \acc and \cmt phases, similar to {\sf prepare} and \cmt phases of PBFT, ensure that values are correct and replicated on a sufficient number of nodes.
 Finally, when a server receives $2f+1$ \cmt messages, the predictive model will derive action $a_{n+1}$ as described in Section~\ref{sec:learningalgo} (lines 14-15).
 Note that since \acc and \cmt messages are broadcast to all servers, even if a server has not received the \pro message from the leader (due to the asynchronous nature of the network or the maliciousness of the leader), the server still has access to the values.